 You can have a relaxing sleep during your visit to St. Lawrence Dentistry.

 For your comfort St. Lawrence Dentistry provides dentistry asleep in conjunction with Board Certified Medical Anesthesiologists.
-We have been licensed by the Royal College of Dental Surgeons of Ontario since 2005 to provide general anesthesia at our office and are facilities are routinely inspected by the College.
+We have been licensed by the Royal College of Dental Surgeons of Ontario since 2005 to provide general anesthesia at our office.

-At the time of your sedation dentistry appointment we will review all the information about what to expect and what you must do following your appointment.
+At the time of your sedation dentistry appointment, we will review all the information about what to expect and what you must do following your visit to our Mississauga office.
 This article provides a general overview of what follows after your sleep dentistry appointment.

-If you would like to know what to the steps needed to prepare for a visit to our office for sedation/sleep dentistry please visit out blog article:
+If you would like to know what to the steps needed to prepare for a visit to our office for sedation/sleep dentistry please visit our blog article:

-To learn more about what to expect during your visit for dentistry asleep please visit our blog article:
+To learn more about what to expect during your stay for dentistry asleep, please visit our blog article:

-Here are some are some of the things you must follow or be aware of following your sedation (sleep dentistry) visit to our office.
+Here are some of the instructions you must follow (or be aware of) following your sedation (sleep dentistry) visit to our office.

 - It usually takes approximately 30-60 minutes after surgery before the patient can go home safely.
 It is not uncommon for the patient to feel dizzy and disoriented when upon awakening.
 Children frequently cry, even if they do not experience any discomfort.
 The intravenous catheter will remain in place until the patient is fully awake.

 - A responsible adult must accompany the patient home.
-The responsible adult must be at the patient’s side (i.e. NOT be driving the car).
-The patient must not be left unattended in the back of the car (so there may need to be a second individual).
+The responsible adult must be at the patient’s side (i.e., NOT be driving the car).
+The patient must not be left unattended in the back of the vehicle (so there may need to be a second individual).

-- The patient should drink plenty of fluids (water, juice) after anaesthesia but should not drink alcoholic beverages or take sedative medication for 24 hours after surgery.
+- The patient should drink plenty of fluids (water, juice) after anesthesia but should not drink alcoholic beverages or take sedative medication for 24 hours after surgery.

 - If the patient is not experiencing any nausea or vomiting, he/she may eat solid food as tolerated (please begin with easily-digested foods).

-- A sore throat or sore nose (with small amounts of blood) is common after anaesthesia and will resolve on its own.
+- A sore throat or sore nose (with small amounts of blood) is frequent after anesthesia and will resolve on its own.
 Some muscle ache in the neck and shoulders is also common.

 - Take medications as advised.
 Unless instructed otherwise, Tylenol or Motrin can be used to control pain.
-The surgeon/dentist will usually write a prescription for additional pain killers as needed.
+Dr. Hawryluk Jr. will usually prescribe additional pain medication as needed.

-- The area where the intravenous catheter was placed may be sore and bruised for a few days after surgery.
+- Upon removing the intravenous catheter, the area may be sore and bruised for a few days.
 Should this persist or worsen, please call us.

-- A slight rash in the face may be visible where tape was applied.
+A slight rash in the face may be visible where the tape was applied.

-We would like to make your dental visit asleep as relaxing as possible.
-If you have any questions about Dentistry Asleep and live in the Mississauga/Oakville/Toronto area please give us a call.
+We want to make your dental visit asleep as relaxing as possible.
+If you have any questions about Dentistry Asleep and live in the Mississauga/Oakville/Toronto area, please give us a call.